awsdocs/aws-systems-manager-user-guide/doc_source/scheduling-automations-state-manager-associations.md

 **Note**
 If you use tags to create an association on one or more target instances, and then you remove the tags from an instance, that instance no longer runs the association\.
 The instance is disassociated from the State Manager document\.

-## Troubleshooting State Manager automations<a name="systems-manager-state-manager-automation-documents-troubleshooting"></a>
+## Troubleshooting automations run by State Manager associations<a name="troubleshooting-automation-associations"></a>

 Systems Manager Automation enforces a limit of 100 concurrent automations, and 1,000 queued automations per account, per Region\.
 If a State Manager association that uses a runbook shows a status of **Failed** and a detailed status of **AutomationExecutionLimitExceeded**, then your automation might have reached the limit\.
 As a result, Systems Manager throttles the automations\.
 To resolve this issue, do the following:
 + Use a different rate or cron expression for your association\.
 For example, if the association is scheduled to run every 30 minutes, then change the expression so that it runs every hour or two\.